cerebral-legacy/cerebral-website/app/markdown/doc_choosing_a_model.md

 Cerebral uses a single state tree to represent the state of your application.
 This state tree can be used in two different modes.
 Immutable and mutable.
 In the demo applications we use the default immutable version as it is "safer", meaning there is no way to make a state change outside of an action.
 Immutability also allows for some nifty features, but also has limitations, depending on how you look at it.

+Choosing a model layer really comes down to experience and type of application.
+If you usually work with classes and develop an application where entities has relationships with other entities you should not choose immutability.
+That said in Cerebral we default to immutability and you should choose that if you are unsure.

 ### cerebral-model-immutable
 The following features are only available with the immutable model: